Data Extraction – Make Your Digital Documents Work for You

 The Cons of Using Optical Character Recognition:

-• It may require manual correction: If you need very high accuracy, manual review and correction by a human operator might be necessary, which diminishes some of the time savings of using software in the first place.
+• Manual review may be required:: If you need very high accuracy, manual review and correction by a human operator might be necessary, which diminishes some of the time savings of using software in the first place.

 When is OCR a Good Choice?